Nukesor/pueue/README.md

 - Manipulation of the scheduled task order
 - Running multiple tasks at once (You can decide how many concurrent tasks you want to run)

+**Pueue has been rewritten in Rust!!** If you want the old version that's build with python, please install via pip.

 ## Why should I use it?